-This accessible take on Shakespeare's shortest tragedy earned mixed reviews when it premiered in Stratford-upon-Avon in March.
+Shakespeare's shortest tragedy earned mixed reviews when it showed in Stratford-upon-Avon in March.
 Here, though, it feels tense and clear.

-It is packed with interesting ideas, not least about family, children and heredity, and director Polly Findlay succeeds in conjuring the haunted atmosphere of a horror film.
+It is packed with interesting ideas, about family and children, and director Polly Findlay succeeds in creating the haunted atmosphere of a horror film.

-Fly Davis's design suggests the characters are stuck in the waiting room (complete with water cooler) of some grimly anonymous institution.
+Fly Davis's design suggests the characters are stuck in the waiting room (complete with water cooler) of a nasty factory.

-The three witches, played by nine-year-old girls in vivid red dresses and white tights, could be characters from a ghostly film, and their singsong delivery makes it seem as if they're recreating a sinister playground game.
+The three witches, played by nine-year-old girls in vivid red dresses and white tights, could be characters from a ghostly film, and their singsong delivery makes it seem as if they're playing a sinister playground game.